Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Statistical method

 Equipped with an MCMC chain to represent \hmcpr{}, we proceed to evaluate the posterior \fullpr{} in Eq.~\eqref{eq:joint_posterior}.
 Due to the expected weakness of IB effects in our \chieft{} we can be fairly certain that the posterior probability mass of the latter \pdf{} will not be very far from the one of the former.
 We take advantage of this expectation and proceed by using the principles of sampling/importance sampling~\cite{smith92} where we first define a sampling distribution

 with $\pi(\lecnn)$ a simple, bounded uniform distribution.
-Since the likelihood for the single \nn{} scattering length poses no significant computational challenge, for each chiral order we first explore the $\lecnn{}$ space to identify a region with compact support.
-These domains are (in units of $10^4\,\textnormal{GeV}^{-2}$): $\Ctnn \in [-0.1495,-0.1445]$ at \nlo, $\Ctnn \in [-0.1535,-0.1510]$ at \nnlo, and $\Ctnn \in [-0.132,-0.125]$ at \nnnlo.
+Since the likelihood for the single \nn{} scattering length poses no significant computational challenge, for each chiral order we first explore the $\lecnn{}$ space to identify an interval of values encompassing the bulk of the probability mass.
+These intervals are (in units of $10^4\,\textnormal{GeV}^{-2}$): $\Ctnn \in [-0.1495,-0.1445]$ at \nlo, $\Ctnn \in [-0.1535,-0.1510]$ at \nnlo, and $\Ctnn \in [-0.132,-0.125]$ at \nnnlo.
 We then sample the full posterior~\eqref{eq:joint_posterior} using the following procedure: \begin{enumerate} \item Pick a sample $(\lecs{}_i,\cbarsq_i)$ from the sampling distribution~\eqref{eq:g}.
 In practice, we go through the entire MCMC chain of $\hmclecs$ sequentially since we know~\cite{Svensson:2021lzs} that these are independent and random samples from \hmcpr.
-For each \hmclecs{} sample we draw a sample of $\cbarsq$ from its prior $\prob(\cbarsq | \vecc, I)$, see Eq.~\eqref{eq:cbar_posterior}, and a sample of $\lecnn$ from $\pi(\lecnn)$. \item Evaluate the ratio $\omega_i = \fullpr{i} /g (\lecs{}_i,\cbarsq_i)$.
+For each \hmclecs{} sample we draw a sample of $\cbarsq$ from its marginal posterior $\prob(\cbarsq | \vecc, I)$, see Eq.~\eqref{eq:cbar_posterior}, and a sample of $\lecnn$ from $\pi(\lecnn)$. \item Evaluate the ratio $\omega_i = \fullpr{i} /g (\lecs{}_i,\cbarsq_i)$.
 Due to the form of our sampling distribution~\eqref{eq:g} and the factorization of the joint posterior~\eqref{eq:joint_posterior}, this ratio is simply the product of the Gaussian likelihood for the scattering length~\eqref{eq:aexpnnL} and the prior for $\lecnn$~\eqref{eq:lecnnprior}. \end{enumerate} Once we have the lists of samples $(\lecs_i, \cbarsq_i)$ we compute the normalized (importance) weights $q_i = \omega_i / \sum_j \omega_j$.
 This provides us with a weighted chain of $(\lecs, \cbarsq)$ values distributed as the target posterior \fullpr{}~\eqref{eq:joint_posterior}.
 The method described here is simple to apply but may not work well in all cases, e.g., if the marginal posterior of $\lecnn$ is relatively unknown and/or defined for a high-dimensional parameter domain.
 We have validated our results obtained using importance sampling by approximating $\hmcpr$ with a multivariate normal distribution and directly sampling the full distribution~\eqref{eq:joint_posterior} using HMC.
-Multivariate normal approximations to all posteriors are provided in the supplemental material~\cite{suppl}.
+Multivariate normal approximations to all posteriors are provided in the Supplemental Material~\cite{suppl}.